Enable the INBO universe

 Update forresdat

 To guarantee consistency, the data repository forresdat should be updated using a strict routine.
-This routine is written in a script called Main.R that is in the root of the installed package (and in the inst folder of the git repository of the package forrescalc).
+This routine is written in a script called main.R that is in the root of the installed package (and in the inst folder of the git repository of the package forrescalc).
 In this script, paths to the Fieldmap database and the git repository should be adapted to the local situation.
 Evidently changes in the commits should be checked before pushing them to the remote, as is described above.